-The front (medium) compartment is a decent size, we only use it to separate anything from the main section like a raincoat.
+The front (medium) compartment is a decent size, we only use it to separate anything from the main section like a raincoat or dirty washing.
 It also contains the padded laptop sleeve, which fits up to 15.4 inch laptops.
-We’ve used the sleeve the whole trip and never had any problems.

-The main compartment fits more in than it would appear.
-We couldn’t believe just how much we could cram in.
-The zips opening ¾ of the way around make access nice and simple.
+As we mentioned, the main compartment fits more in than it would appear.
+Zippers opening ¾ of the way around in the clam shell design make access nice and simple.

-The back can be zipped up and carried as a duffel bag (there is a shoulder strap too) if carrying on the back becomes tiresome or boring!
+In addition, the back portion can be zipped up and the entire backpack can be carried as a duffel bag.
+A shoulder strap inside the backpack can be used if carrying on the back becomes tiresome or boring!

 Osprey is a household name and they have been selling backpacks for years.

-We also found this guide to airlines and their corresponding criteria for hand luggage acceptance.
+We also found this useful guide for airlines and their corresponding criteria for hand luggage acceptance.

 If there is one piece of advice we could give to anyone in search of a new backpack, it’s that the Osprey Farpoint 40 is definitely worth your consideration!